-Possible Provisions to Assist with Investigations and Prosecutions and prosecutions.
+Possible Provisions to Assist with Investigations and Prosecutions

+One area of potential legislative development is the application of technology to cybercrime investigations and prosecutions.
 Concurrent with strict criminal provisions, additional laws will likely be needed in order to elaborate on important procedural aspects that are now found in some of the main international laws.
 Such supplementary laws could cover specific powers for search and seizure of computer hardware or data, for example, access to stored computer data, as well as orders requiring preservation of computer data.